-SMS President and Founder, Dr. Alexander Otto, and Co-founder Linda Saraco are dedicated to fostering and building relationships that promote and enable success with strategic team members on all fronts in both business growth and technical development, primarily in the area of high temperature superconductors (HTS).
+SMS President and Founder, Dr. Alexander Otto, and Co-founder and VP Linda Saraco are dedicated to fostering and building relationships that promote and enable success with strategic team members on all fronts in both business growth and technical development, primarily in the area of high temperature superconductors (HTS).

 Our home team includes staff engineers, business advisors, local consultants, support services personnel, and institutions, as well as technical experts such as Professor Voccio of Wentworth Institute of Technology.

 For our global team, we have established superb working relationships with leading organizations, facilities, and researchers.
 SMS is integrated into collaborative programs that address key challenges and opportunities in HTS conductor and application development programs that are also, in a number of cases, customer driven.

 These collaborations are vital to mastering the complexity of HTS science, processing, and property characterizations by the use of highly specialized equipment and techniques that, through these relationships, enable more rapid and effective SMS product development without consuming excessive resources.